A Portfolio Choice Problem Under Risk Capacity Constraint: Applications to optimal retirement portfolio

+Th expression of the optimal investment strategy for Problem (A) is the same if $g G'(g)$ is replaced by $CH'(C)$.
+The optimal portfolio strategies in both Problem (A) and Problem (B) are not the myopic. \end{Cor}

-By Proposition \ref{prop:solution}, the optimal portfolio strategy is explicitly given by the auxiliary function $G(\cdot)$ in the unconstrained region.
-If the optimal strategy is the myopic strategy in the sense that $ X_{t} = \min\left\{ \frac{\mu}{R \sigma^2} W_t, L \right\},$ then $G(g)$ must be a linear function of $g$, and $W^* = \frac{L R \sigma^2}{\mu}$.
-In this case, Equation (\ref{eq:W*}) fails in general because the left side is a polynomial function while the right hand is virtually an incomplete Gamma function.
-Intuitively, the risk-capacity constraint affects the investment decision even though the constraint is not binding instantly.
+Since the auxiliary parameter, $C$ in Proposition \ref{pr:solution} and $g$ in Proposition \ref{prop:solution}, represents the optimal consumption rate $c^*$ in the unconstrained region $\{W \le W^* \}$, the optimal investment strategy shares the same expression in Corollary \ref{prop:strategy}.
+If the optimal strategy were the myopic strategy in the sense that $X_{t} = \min\left\{ \frac{\mu}{R \sigma^2} W_t, L \right\},$ then the function $G(\cdot)$ or $H(\cdot)$ would be a linear function, and $W^* = \frac{L R \sigma^2}{\mu}$.
+For Problem (B), it is impossible by the definition of the function $G(\cdot)$, and Equation (\ref{eq:W*}) fails for $W^* = \frac{L R \sigma^2}{\mu}$ because the left side is a polynomial function while the right hand is virtually an incomplete Gamma function.
+Intuitively, the risk capacity constraint in the future affects the investment decision even though the constraint is not binding instantly.
+By the same reason, in Problem (A), the parameter $m \ne 0$ in function $H(\cdot)$ since the future risk capacity constraint affects the decision even for $W < W^*$.
+In other words, while the risk capacity constraint is not binding, the investment strategy is affected by the fact that the constraint may be binding in the future.
+The major difference between Problem (A) and Problem (B) is the characterization of the threshold $W^*$ in terms of different non-linear equation.

-As a numerical illustration, we plot the auxiliary function $G(\cdot)$ and the investing strategy $X(W)$ with the wealth $W$.
-We choose the risk premium $\mu = 0.10$ that is consistent with the market data of S \& P 500 between 1948 to 2018.
-The parameter $\lambda$ is chosen as 0.07 to consistent to approximately 15 years of life after retirement.
-We choose the initial dollar amount of $700,000$ in a portfolio of 1 million as the maximum dollar amount in the stock market.
-Equivalently, 70 percent of the wealth invested in the stock market, as suggested in Vanguard (2018), for the construction of retirement portfolios.
-We let $\sigma = 30\%$.This number $\sigma$ is slightly higher than the calibration of the market index since our purpose is to highlight the high likelihood of the market downturn, which is a big concern for the retiree.
-Other parameters are $R = 0.5, c = 0$.
-By calculation, the expected value for retirement level is $W^* = 492,235$.
+As a numerical illustration, we plot the auxiliary function $G(\cdot)$ and the investing strategy $X(W)$ in Problem (B).
+We choose the risk premium $\mu = 0.10$ to consistent with the market data of S \& P 500 between 1948 and 2018.
+We choose $\lambda= 0.07$ to consistent to approximately 15 years of life after retirement.
+Assuming the initial retirement portfolio worth 1 million, we choose $700,000$ as the maximum dollar amount in the stock market.
+Let $\sigma = 30\%$.
+The number $\sigma$ is slightly higher than the calibration of the market index since our purpose is to highlight the high likelihood of the market downturn, which is a big concern for the retiree.
+We choose $R = 0.5$.
+By calculation, the expected value for retirement level is $W^* = 490,235$ in Equation (\ref{eq:W*}).